-You will need to file a motion (legal paperwork) asking the court to grant your request for a modification.
+You will need to file a motion asking the court to grant your request for a modification.
 To that you’ll need to attach a copy of the court order you want to change, a copy of a prior and current case information statement or statements, supporting affidavits (sworn statements) and briefs (legal arguments).
 Plan to include enough financial documentation so that the judge understands your situation.

 This is one easy way to achieve a modest upward modification without having to go to court.
-However, the obligor can contest a COLA if the obligor's income hasn’t increased at a rate equal to the cost of inflation.
+However, the paying parent can contest a COLA if the obligor's income hasn’t increased at a rate equal to the cost of inflation.